2026 Ladies European Tour

 The 2026 Ladies European Tour is a series of golf tournaments for elite female golfers from around the world.
 The tournaments are sanctioned by the Ladies European Tour (LET).

 Changes for 2026

-The Australian swing was extended to four events with the inclusion of the Women's Australian Open.
-A tournament in Mauritius was included on the schedule for the first time.
+The Australian swing was extended to four events with the inclusion of the Women's Australian Open, last featured on the schedule in 2016.

-The PIF Global Series event in the United States saw its purse doubled to $4m and co-sanctioned by the LPGA Tour.
+The PIF Global Series discontinued the team element, and the tournament in the United States saw its purse doubled to $4m and co-sanctioned by the LPGA Tour.

+The events in Tenerife and Sweden left the schedule, and were replaced by a returning Ladies Italian Open, and a tournament in Mauritius, a country included on the schedule for the first time.

+In April, it was announced that Lacoste Ladies Open de France and Jabra Ladies Open would be merged into a single event, the Jabra Ladies Open de France held at Evian Resort Golf Club.

+Total purse surpassed €40m for the first time.
+The 2026 membership consists of 340 active players representing 47 nationalities from six continents, with countries such as Brazil, Slovakia, the Philippines and Malaysia returning to the roster after a hiatus.

 Schedule

 The table below shows the 2026 schedule.